sofiashendi/daily-job-posting/README.md

 Recipient email address that receives the daily job summary

 ### `ROLE_QUERY`
-The job search query
+Comma-separated list of role queries to run each day
 Example:
-Engineering Manager jobs in Canada
+Engineering Manager jobs in Canada, Staff Engineer remote Canada

 ---